websiteforvas/websiteforvas/content/home/features.md

 active = true
 date = "2017-11-21"

-title = "Professional Web Service" subtitle = "Enhance your image and make an impactful first impression in 4 simple steps…"
+title = "Professional Web Development Services" subtitle = "Enhance your image and make an impactful first impression in 4 simple steps…"

 # Order that this section will appear in.